 May 1996 (STS-77)

-Marc Garneau makes his second space flight and becomes the second Canadian Space Agency astronaut to operate the Canadarm when he uses it to retrieve Spartan 207/Inflatable Antenna Experiment (IAE), which has been deployed earlier by Mission Specialist Mario Runco.
+Marc Garneau makes his second space flight and becomes the second CSA astronaut to operate the Canadarm when he uses it to retrieve Spartan 207/Inflatable Antenna Experiment (IAE), which has been deployed earlier by Mission Specialist Mario Runco.

 November 1996 (STS-80)